 Lufthansa Technik AG is part of the Lufthansa Group.
-The Lufthansa Group is an aviation group with worldwide operations and 110,065 employees and more than 532 subsidiaries and affiliated companies as of 31.12.2020.
+The Lufthansa Group is an aviation group with worldwide operations and 105,290 employees and 517 subsidiaries and equity investments as of December 31th 2021.

 The portfolio of Lufthansa Group comprises the business segments Network Airlines, Eurowings and Aviation Services.
 All business segments rank among the leading providers in their respective industries.